Christie's told to return money for "fake" art

-LONDON Auctioneer Christie's should return the sum of 1.5 million pounds paid by a wealthy Russian art collector for a painting that was probably fake, a High Court judge ruled on Friday.
+LONDON Auctioneer Christie's should return the sum of 1.5 million pounds ($2.4 million) paid by a wealthy Russian art collector for a painting that was probably fake, a High Court judge ruled on Friday.

 Mr Justice Newey concluded that the painting, "Odalisque," which shows a nude woman asleep on a bed, was probably not painted by Boris Kustodiev, a Russian artist who has been compared with English painter L.S.
 Lowry.